 Transforming teeth can be a breeze with dental crowns, or caps, that are fitted over a damaged tooth to transform its function and appearance.
-Scottsdale, AZ dentist, Dr. Rod Gore, uses crowns to fix broken teeth, discolorations and stains, and/or extensive tooth decay.
-Dr. Gore also uses caps to strengthen teeth with other restoration treatments like dental bridges.
+Scottsdale, AZ dentists, Dr. Rod Gore and Dr. Whitney Sebree, uses crowns to fix broken teeth, discolorations and stains, and/or extensive tooth decay.
+Dr. Gore and Dr. Sebree also uses caps to strengthen teeth with other restoration treatments like dental bridges.
 Made of various materials like ceramic, metal, or porcelain, crowns not only restore a tooth, but match with existing teeth for a seamless smile.
-In most cases, Dr. Gore and his team can simply take a digital image of the tooth with no gooey impressions, design the final restoration chair side with CAD (computer-aided design), and mill the restorations in the office.
+In most cases, Dr. Gore and Dr. Sebree can simply take a digital image of the tooth with no gooey impressions, design the final restoration chair side with CAD (computer-aided design), and mill the restorations in the office.
 One of the best parts is that patients can even watch as their restoration is being milled.
-CEREC essentially brings the entire lab process “in-house,” which gives Dr. Gore complete control over the creation of the crown.
+CEREC essentially brings the entire lab process “in-house,” which gives Dr. Gore and Dr. Sebree complete control over the creation of the crown.
 After the milling process, the restoration is polished, glazed, bonded, and sealed to prevent bacteria from entering the tooth in just one single visit!

 Dental Crowns Reviews